 Healthcare in Portugal

-Being a resident in Portugal you gain access to National Healthcare, also called SNS (Serviço Nacional de Saúde) and covers primary and secondary healthcare needs.
+Being a resident in the country you gain access to the Portugal Healthcare System, and also to the public healthcare called SNS (Serviço Nacional de Saúde) and covers primary and secondary healthcare needs.

 Path to Citizenship